 Skip to content

 Avo gives you a composable DSL to control how fields are arranged on resource show and edit pages.
-You can nest fields inside panels, split panels into a main area and a sidebar, group panels under tabs, and control where the resource header appears.
+You nest fields inside panels, split a panel into a main area and a sidebar, group panels under tabs, and control where the resource header appears — all from the fields method.

 ruby